Terms & Conditions of Sales

 email: leseyres@gmail.com

-• and the person having validated these conditions, with a view to reserving accommodation, hereinafter referred to as ""the tenant"" or ""the client"".
+• and the person who has validated these conditions, with a view to reserving accommodation, hereinafter referred to as ""the tenant"" or ""the client"".

 The rental contract for gîtes and guest rooms consists of the following documents: